TobikoData/sqlmesh/docs/concepts/plans.md

 During plan creation:

 * the local state of the SQLMesh project is compared against the state of a target environment.
 The difference computed is what constitutes a plan.
-* users are prompted to categorize changes (refer to [change categories](#change-categories)) to existing models in order for SQLMesh to devise a backfill strategy for models that have been affected indirectly (by being downstream dependencies of updated models).
+* users may be prompted to categorize changes (refer to [change categories](#change-categories)) to existing models in order for SQLMesh to devise a backfill strategy for models that have been affected indirectly (by being downstream dependencies of updated models).
+By default, SQLMesh attempts to categorize changes automatically, but this behavior can be changed through [configuration](../reference/configuration.md#auto_categorize_changes).
 * each plan requires a date range to which it will be applied.
 If not specified, the date range is derived automatically based on model definitions and the target environment.

 The benefit of having a plan is that all changes can be reviewed and verified before they are applied to the data warehouse.
 A typical plan contains a combination of the following: